CunningDJ/ruby-practice-csv-reader/README.md

 2. Run `ruby csv_reader.rb CSV_TYPE CSV_FILEPATH`

 ## Samples & Example Command
-You can find sample CSVs matching the `user` and `business` types, as well as a miscellaneous CSV to see how `user` and `business` types filter its fields, and how the `generic` type does not.
+In the `samples/` directory you can find sample CSVs matching the `user` and `business` types, as well as a miscellaneous CSV to see how `user` and `business` types filter its fields, and how the `generic` type does not.
 For example:
 ```bash
 bash-3.2$ ruby csv_reader-reader.rb user samples/users.csv
 {"name"=>"David", "age"=>32, "height"=>173, "weight"=>152.3}